Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Results

-As previously seen in \textit{C. elegans} \cite{Stephens2010}, the measured mean-squared displacement $\langle [\Delta x(\tau)]^2 \rangle \equiv \langle |\vec{x}(t+\tau)-\vec{x}(t)|^2\rangle$ revealed a transition from ballistic to diffusive motion within a \SI{100}{\second} timescale (Figure \ref{Figure 1}B, \ref{Figure S-MSDfits}).
-Over short times, the worm's mean-squared displacement scaled quadratically with the time lag $\tau$ and speed $s$ as $\langle s \rangle^2 \tau^2$ as expected for ballistic motion.
-Over longer times, the scaling became linear with $\tau$ as expected for random 2D diffusion ($\langle\left[\Delta x(\tau)\right]^ 2\rangle = 4D\tau$).
-An effective diffusivity $D_\text{eff}$ was estimated by fitting the observed mean squared displacements in the diffusive regime (see Methods).
-In agreement with the qualitative differences in the trajectories, the strains varied more than two orders of magnitude in this diffusivity (Figure \ref{Figure 1}C, Table \ref{Table S-MotilityParameters}).
+revealed a transition from ballistic to diffusive motion within a \SI{100}{\second} timescale (Figure \ref{Figure 1}B, S3).
+Over short times, the worm's path was relatively straight, with the mean-squared displacement scaling quadratically with the time lag $\tau$ and speed $s$ as $\langle s^2 \rangle \tau^2$ (\textit{i.e.} a log-log slope of 2).
+Over longer times, the slope decreased with $\tau$ reflecting the randomization of orientation characteristic of diffusion, and an effective diffusivity $D_\text{eff}$ was extracted by fits to $\langle\left[\Delta x(\tau)\right]^ 2\rangle = 4D_{\text{eff}}\tau$ (see SI).
+For times $\gtrsim \SI{100}{\second}$, the slope of the mean-squared displacement decreased yet further due to encounters of the worm with walls of the observation arena.
+We confirmed that this confinement did not affect detection of the ballistic to diffusive transition (Figure S1).
+This analysis revealed that the visible differences in the spatial extent of these 30-minute trajectories stem from variation by nearly an order of magnitude in speed and two orders of magnitude in diffusivity (Figure \ref{Figure 1}C, Tables S1 \& S2).